ardsrk/code-reflections/_drafts/2020-09-16-autoloading-nested-constants-in-ruby.md

   end
 end

-puts A::B.x
+A::B.x

 {% endhighlight %}

 Executing the singleton method results in NameError.
-Let's override `Module.const_missing` method for autoloading the module A::B from a/b.rb
+Let's override `Module.const_missing` method for auto loading the module A::B from a/b.rb

 But before overloading the const_missing method, we will define a method named [underscore][underscore_link] that will convert module names (A::B) to file paths (a/b).